CONGRATULATED FOR REJECTING PROPOSED

 Street is the approach way to the Keys Street

 business centre, whose car park was well renovated

 after Bayside City Council took note of BCS concerns.

 Intensive development has largely overwhelmed the original natural character of Beaumaris.
 Opportunities to hold on to tangible, visible and secure evidence of the character that gave Beaumaris its original distinctiveness and attractivemess are fast disappearing.
 Keeping this 50 metre narrow strip of treed roadside verge public, unfenced and truly a part of the public domain, has great benefit to the image of Beaumaris, and will attest to its past, present and future appeal.

 PUBLIC RIGHT TO ROADSIDE AMENITY SHOULD PREVAIL OVER PRIVATE EXPANSION: Adjacent private property owners should only be offered public land if there is absolutely no public justification for its retention.
 There is sound justification for unfenced public amenity continuing in this landmark case.
 The new, narrower width would be below the width of most road verges in Beaumaris.

-The conditions on the proposed Section 173
+FINANCIAL ASPECTS: The conditions on the proposed Section 173

 agreement appear to be largely for show as they

 impose no greater burden on the proposed owners